 The blade is razor-sharp and made of D2 tool steel.
 D2 is a very high-quality steel that has high wear resistance.
 It’ll stay sharp forever and is only used on the best knives.
 The blade features a small blood groove and a well-positioned thumb stud.
 The drop point and AXIS lock makes the knife feel very tough and uniformed.
 Given its heavy-duty purpose, the blade performs exceptionally well.

-The handle has three holes that gives the knife a very sturdy hold.
+The handle has three holes that give the knife a very sturdy hold.
 The handle is made of G-10, a very sturdy and light material.
 The blade flips open easily out the handle and one is able to open the knife with one hand easily.
 The knife has no lock to keep the blade close however but, at this weight, I don’t expect it opening by itself on accident.

 Online reviewers stated that the knife is “perfect,” “could replace dog as man’s best friend,” and is a “folder that can work like a fixed blade.”
 KnifeUp agrees and, if you are a in need of a heavy-duty knife, the 275BKSN is the knife for you.
 At $144, the knife is well priced.